Honda X11: Features

 As the Honda X11 was designed as a performance naked motorcycle as opposed to supersports-tourer, it featured a number of differences from the CBR1100XX.
-It had a modified fueling map which reduced peak power output by 12bhp to 140bhp but increased midrange torque to deliver a flat torque curve and very driveable power unit.
+It had a modified fueling map which reduced peak power output by 12 bhp to 140 bhp but increased midrange torque to deliver a flat torque curve and very driveable power unit.
 It featured a five-speed gearbox claimed to be better suited to technical non-highway use.
 It featured a modified centre-pivot frame that allowed a degree of flex for greater rider feedback.
 It featured a revised CBS (Dual Combined Braking System) linked braking system tuned to engage less rear brake on the application of the front brake lever to provide a more conventional feel favoured by enthusiastic riders.
 It featured a single balancer shaft (as opposed to dual) to allow greater mechanical sensation to be transmitted through the seat.
 It featured rubber-mounted clip-ons to allow greater mechanical sensation to be transmitted through the grips.
 It featured single section hero blobs on the footpegs as opposed to the triple-section hero blobs to allow greater lean angles to be achieved before the pegs made contact with the ground.
 Finally, the manufacturer recommended tyre pressure for the front tyre was lower than that of the CBR1100XX reflecting the imagined use case being enthusiastic backroad use as opposed to unrestricted autobahn use.
 This was advantageous as lower tyre pressures facilitate shorter tyre warming intervals.